aspose-note/Aspose.Note-Reference-Tutorials/note/english/net/images/insert-image-hyperlink/_index.md

 ---
-title: How to Add Hyperlink to Images in Aspose.Note
+title: Insert Hyperlinked Image Using Aspose.Note for .NET
-linktitle: Insert Images with Hyperlink in Aspose.Note
+linktitle: Insert Hyperlinked Image with Aspose.Note for .NET
 second_title: Aspose.Note .NET API
 description: Learn how to add hyperlink to images in Aspose.Note for .NET and make your documents interactive with clickable graphics.
 weight: 15